Learn how to make this easy roasted soybean flour (kinako powder). It can be made plain or with some seasonings and herbs to make bubuk koyah kedelai.

 Toast the soybeans:

 - Rinse the soybeans with clean water and drain off water.
-Place soybeans, kaffir lime leaves, and chili (if using) on a dry large pan over medium heat.
+Place soybeans on a dry pan.
+Add kaffir lime leaves, and chili (if using) if you plan to make spiced version.
+Cook over medium heat.
 Keep stirring to toast them until they are all dry and aromatics, about 10-12 minutes

 - Remove from the pan and let them cool down completely before blending